nhannep10/movies-app/README.md

+# Movie Browser App

+A modern web application that allows users to explore "Now Playing" and "Top Rated" movies with a clean, responsive design and smooth user experience.

 1. Create an account on: https://www.themoviedb.org/

 2. For the app to properly run, create an create a .env file with following: